mmarfil/tinfoilhat/README.md

 I think this is one of the easiest habit changes, and takes very little effort to get used to.
 There are many alternatives out there but my two favorites are:

 - [DuckDuckGo](https://duckduckgo.com/): Integrates with most desktop and mobile browsers, support shortcuts (a.k.a. [!Bang](https://duckduckgo.com/bang)), unbiased results outside the "Filter Bubble".
-- [Startpage](https://startpage.com/): A pretty solid alternative if you can't get used to DuckDuckGo's results.
+- [Startpage](https://startpage.com/): A solid alternative if you can't get used to DuckDuckGo's results.
 Startmail displays Google Search results without letting them build a profile out of your queries.
 Bonus points: They're based in Europe, where privacy laws are more friendly.

 ### YouTube